T

 AI changes this.
 Not incrementally, but categorically.

 Radiomics — the extraction of quantitative features from medical images — transforms the photograph into data.
-Not the kind of data a human radiologist can read at a glance (though they can learn to interpret the outputs), but the kind a machine can process: thousands of mathematical features per image, capturing texture, shape, intensity distribution, spatial relationships, and patterns at a scale below the threshold of human perception.
-A single CT scan, to a human eye, contains perhaps a dozen diagnostically relevant features.
+Not the kind of data a human can read at a glance, but the kind a machine can process: thousands of mathematical features per image, capturing texture, shape, intensity distribution, spatial relationships, and patterns at a scale below the threshold of human perception.
+A single CT scan, to my eye, contains perhaps a dozen diagnostically relevant features.
 To a radiomics algorithm, it contains thousands.

-This is the movie that the photograph-to-movie metaphor has been building toward across every chapter of this book.
+This is the movie that the photograph-to-movie metaphor has been building toward across every chapter.
 In Chapter 1, I told you that AI gives physicians the movie — the temporal patterns invisible in the snapshot view.
 In diagnosis, the movie was assembled from lab values and vital signs.
 In drug discovery, from molecular trajectories through the body.
 In surgery, the metaphor inverted — the machine decomposed the cinematic reality of the operating field into photographic precision.

 In imaging, the metaphor completes its arc.
 The photograph becomes a movie.
 The static image, which was always the radiologist's medium, is revealed to contain temporal information that was always present but invisible to human perception — patterns that predict, not just describe.
 The mass that looks unchanged to the eye has, in its radiomic features, already begun the shift toward progression.
 The scan that looks worse — more enhancement, more edema — is, in its deep quantitative structure, showing the early signatures of treatment response.
 The photograph lied.
 The movie tells the truth.

-The radiologist who reads single images is disappearing.
-The radiologist who reads trajectories is being born.
+The physician who reads single images is disappearing.
+The physician who reads trajectories is being born.

 The Equity Edge